Scholarships for hard-working and high-achieving students

 Kathryn M. Fabrycky Memorial Scholarship (renewable)Amount: Approximately $2,100

 Established by Wolter J. Fabrycky, the John L. Lawrence Professor Emeritus of Industrial and Systems Engineering, this scholarship honors the memory of Kathryn M. Fabrycky, the beloved daughter of Wolt and Luba Fabrycky.
 Kathryn served as an administrative assistant in the Department of Fish and Wildlife Conservation from 1989 until her passing in 2004.
 During her career, she provided valuable assistance and support to the department for many important wildlife research projects, including a number of studies on black bears.

 Established by his family and friends to honor Dr. Robert Giles Jr., retired professor in the Department of Fish and Wildlife Conservation.

-Established to honor Henry S. Mosby's long career in and dedication to wildlife education.
-Dr. Mosby was involved with graduate and undergraduate wildlife students from the mid-1940s until the early 1980's.
-He served as the wildlife research unit leader, and was also named the first department head when the fish and wildlife department was established in 1972.
+Established to honor Henry S. Mosby’s long career in and dedication to wildlife education.
+Dr. Mosby was involved with graduate and undergraduate wildlife students from the mid-1940s until the early 1980s.
+He served as the wildlife research unit leader and was named the first department head when the fish and wildlife department was established in 1972.

 Established by Dr. Donald J. Orth in memory of his wife, Martha.